Travel to Prague

 From the USA, Delta (www.delta.com) operates a direct flight from New York to Prague.
 American Airlines (www.aa.com) also operates a direct flight from Philadelphia.
 From Toronto, Air Canada (www.aircanada.com) flies direct to Prague.

 From London - 1 hour 50 minutes; New York - 9 hours 25 minutes; Los Angeles – 13 hours 50 minutes (including stopover); Philadelphia – 10 hours; Toronto - 9 hours 20 minutes; Singapore – 14 hours 30 minutes (including stopover); Sydney- 22 hours (including stopovers).

 Traffic in Prague drives on the right and the legal driving age is 18 years.
 Speed limits are 50kph (31mph) in built-up areas, 90kph (56mph) on main roads and 130kph (81mph) on motorways.
 There is zero tolerance for drink and drugs.

-An annual toll must be paid to use Czech roads - toll stickers must be displayed and can be bought at border crossings, post offices and petrol stations.
+An annual toll must be paid to use Czech roads for all vehicles with a weight of 3.5 tons or over – in December 2019 a new satellite-based toll system was introduced.
+This means that the toll process is now automatic, and all transactions are done via an On-Board Unit.
 EU licence holders must have an International Driving Permit (IDP) if their normal licence does not have a photograph.
 An IDP is required for drivers from all other countries.

 Emergency breakdown services